-The aims of the fund are to:

-manage employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due.

-- enable employer contribution rates to be kept at a reasonable and affordable cost to the taxpayers, scheduled, resolution and admitted bodies, while achieving and maintaining fund solvency and longterm cost efficiency, which should be assessed in light of the profile of the Fund now and in the future due to sector changes. - maximise the returns from investments within reasonable risk parameters considering the above aims.
+The aims of the fund are to: The purpose of the fund is to: manage employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due. enable employer contribution rates to be kept at a reasonable and affordable cost to the taxpayers, scheduled, resolution and admitted bodies, while achieving and maintaining fund solvency and long-term cost efficiency, which should be assessed in light of the profile of the Fund now and in the future due to sector changes. maximise the returns from investments within reasonable risk parameters considering the above aims. receive monies in respect of contributions, transfer values and investment income, and pay out monies in respect of Fund benefits, transfer values, costs, charges and expenses as defined in the Regulations.